 By implementing AMP successfully, there are several benefits:

 - It will show in the SERPs with a lightning icon.

 - It may show in special carousels designed to highlight news content, potentially providing increased traffic to your website.

-- Google will cache your AMP version around the world on its servers making it extremely fast no matter where your reader is located.
+- Google caches your AMP version worldwide on its servers, making it extremely fast no matter where your readers are located.

-- Greater Visibility — According to the Google SEO Starter Guide creating descriptive categories and pages could “lead to better crawling of your documents by search engines.”
-With fresh content giving a temporary ranking boost, it can be beneficial to have your website crawled more frequently so any changes can be picked up.
+- Greater Visibility - According to the Google SEO Starter Guide creating descriptive categories and pages could “lead to better crawling of your documents by search engines.”
+With fresh content giving a temporary ranking boost, it can be beneficial to have your website crawled more frequently so Google can pick up any changes.

-- Mobile-friendliness — Google suggests that you should not replace your mobile version of your website with Accelerated Mobile Pages (i.e. it should be in addition).
-That being said, having an AMP page would allow you to pass the mobile-friendliness test which does confer ranking benefits in the mobile SERPs.
+- Mobile-friendliness - Google suggests that you should not replace the mobile version of your website with Accelerated Mobile Pages (i.e., it should be in addition).
+That being said, having an AMP page would allow you to pass the mobile-friendliness test, which does confer ranking benefits in the mobile SERPs.